Identifying and Responding to the Unique Needs of Victims of Child Sexual Abuse Imagery

 This survey is conducted by the Canadian Centre for Child Protection Inc., a registered Canadian charity dedicated to the protection of all children.
 We understand how critical it is that you be able to share information without sharing your identity.
 You will not be asked to provide your name or the name of anyone else.
 The survey questions are designed to gather information about your experience and are not intended to identify you directly.

 We are committed to ensuring that the privacy and confidentiality of each participant is safeguarded and respected throughout the process.
-Raw survey data will be kept in strict confidence, accessible only to those employees of the Canadian Centre for Child Protection who are directly involved with analyzing the data and who are bound by contractual obligations of confidentiality.
-The responses will be used only to compile the survey results and to craft recommendations.
-During the analysis phase, your information will be combined with information from other participants, and when the results of the survey are published or discussed, no information that could identify you as a participant will be disclosed.
+Raw survey data will be kept in strict confidence, accessible only to those persons who are directly involved with analyzing the data and who are bound by contractual obligations of confidentiality.
+If a survey response is provided in a language other than English, then secure access to such response will need to be provided to a trusted third party to facilitate translation of the response into English.
+If translation is required, the translator shall be provided with secure electronic access to the responses only for the limited period of time that is required to carry out the translation, shall be contractually bound to use the responses only for the purpose of translation and for no other purpose, and shall be subject to strict contractual obligations of confidentiality.
+The responses (in original form and as translated, if applicable) will be used only to analyze and report on the survey results and craft recommendations.
+During the analysis phase, your information will be combined with information from other participants, and when the results of the survey are published or discussed, no information that could identify you as a participant will be disclosed to the public.
 It is anticipated that quotes from survey respondents will be included within a published report or other publication associated with the survey to the extent it is possible to do so and still preserve the confidentiality of each respondent.

 In addition, given the sensitivity of the information being collected through the survey, we have put in place numerous measures to protect the information from unauthorized access, use and disclosure.
 For example, physical, administrative and technical security measures are used to protect the information you are submitting to us.
 Computer passwords, firewalls, encryption and other measures that protect data from unauthorized access, loss or modification are also in place.
 Additional safeguards and measures will be adopted as and when deemed necessary to safeguard the information provided and the participants.